mconnaker/boto3/README.md

 ## Scripts

 ### EC2 Creation
-In AWS there is no way to pull or retrieve the when an ec2 instance was first created.
-AWS does not store this information in metadata.
-The launch-time only gives approximation of when the ec2 instance was last stop/start or rebooted.
+In AWS there isn't a way to retrieve when an ec2 instance was first created.
+AWS does not store this in metadata.
+The launch-time only gives approximation of when an ec2 instance was last stop/start or rebooted.
+<br><br>
 However, there is a work around.
-Root Device EBS Volumes are generally never replaced after ec2 instance is created.
-Therefore, one can approximate when the ec2 instance was most likely spun up by retrieving the creation date of the EBS Volume
+Root Device EBS Volumes generally are not replaced after ec2 instance creation.
+Therefore, one can approximate when the ec2 instance was likely spun up by retrieving the creation date of the root device EBS Volume.
 <br>
 <br>
 This script is designed to retrieve the creation date of the root device EBS Volume and identify whom it is attached to.